Borda/pyBPDL/README.md

   3. **deform** images from (1) with applyed small elastic deformation
   4. **deform&noise** images from (3) with added binary noise

-both for binary and probabilistic images.
+both for binary and fuzzy images.
 Some parameters like number of patterns and image size (2D or 3D) are parameters passed to the script Other parameters like noise and deformation ratio are specified in the script.